Bisimilarity in fresh-register automata: PSPACE-completeness for RAs with single assignment without erasure (RA( ))

 \begin{prop} For any RA($S\#_0$) bisimulation problem, if there is a winning strategy for Attacker then there is one of depth $O(r|Q|^2+r^3|Q|)$. \end{prop} \begin{proof} We first observe that bisimulation strategies and their corresponding symbolic bisimulation strategies have the same depth.
 Thus, it suffices to bound symbolic strategies for Attacker.
-The $O(r|Q|^2+r^3|Q|)$ bound follows from Part~2 of the preceding Lemma. \cutout{ Let $\cal S$ be such a strategy of minimal depth and suppose $\cal S$ has root $(q_1,S_1,\tau,q_2,S_2)$.
+The $O(r|Q|^2+r^3|Q|)$ bound follows from the preceding Lemma. \cutout{ Let $\cal S$ be such a strategy of minimal depth and suppose $\cal S$ has root $(q_1,S_1,\tau,q_2,S_2)$.
 By the previous lemma, the subtree $\cal S'$ of $\cal S$ whose nodes have sets exclusively from $\{S_1,S_2\}$ has depth bounded by $O(|Q|^2+r^2|Q|)$.
-Applying the same reasoning to the children $(q_1',S_1',\tau',q_2',S_2')$ of the leaves of $\cal S'$ with $\{S_1',S_2'\}\not\subseteq\{S_1,S_2\}$, and so on, we obtain a directed tree where each edge abstracts a path of length $O(|Q|^2+r^2|Q|)$ {and whose depth is bounded by $2r$.} We now combine the latter with our previous bound.} \end{proof} \begin{prop} \RAbs{S\#_0} is solvable in PSPACE. \end{prop} \begin{proof} In Remark~\ref{rem:tofinite} we established that bisimilarity for RA($M\#$) can be reduced to the finite-alphabet case at the cost of prolonging the bisimulation game by a constant factor.
-Consequently, the polynomial bound from the preceding Proposition (for RA($S\#_0$)) is also valid after the reduction to the finite-alphabet case.
+Applying the same reasoning to the children $(q_1',S_1',\tau',q_2',S_2')$ of the leaves of $\cal S'$ with $\{S_1',S_2'\}\not\subseteq\{S_1,S_2\}$, and so on, we obtain a directed tree where each edge abstracts a path of length $O(|Q|^2+r^2|Q|)$ {and whose depth is bounded by $2r$.} We now combine the latter with our previous bound.} \end{proof} \begin{prop} \RAbs{S\#_0} is in PSPACE. \end{prop} \begin{proof} \us{ Thanks to the bound obtained in Lemma~\ref{lem:bound}, to decide symbolic bisimilarity it suffices to play the corresponding symbolic bisimulation game for polynomially many steps.
+The existence of a winning strategy can then be established by an alternating Turing machine running in polynomial time, \ustwo{analogously to Figure~\ref{fig:rev1}}.
+The PSPACE bound follows from APTIME\,$=$\,PSPACE.} \end{proof}